mawillcockson/dotfiles/INSTALL_windows.md

 Unless noted, all commands are run in order, in one [PowerShell][] session.

-## [PowerShell Core 6 (Optional)][pscore6]
+## [PowerShell Core 6][pscore6]

-It would be nice to grab [PowerShell Core 6][pscore6], though this is optional, and does require administrative privaleges, currently, as it install this globally.
+While not strictly necessary, having the latest and greatest [PowerShell Core 6][pscore6] would be nice.
+This process does require administrative privaleges, currently, as it install this globally.

 To get PowerShell 6, run the following commands from PowerShell: